I’ll let you in on a fun little secret about the wild turkeys in Oakland: they live in the Morcom Rose Garden.

 Morcom Rose Garden Features

 Location: 700 Jean St, Oakland, with entrances on Olive Ave, Chetwood St., Oakland Ave. and Jean St.

 Unique Features: Cascading fountains, winding trails, thousands of roses, and sometimes illusive turkeys.

 Fenced in?
 No, but there are tall garden walls with flights of stairs which will keep kids enclosed deeper into the gardens.

-Bathroom: Yes, but it’s not reliably open, nor clean.
+Bathroom: Yes, but it’s not reliably open, or clean.

-Lunch tables & seating: There are a few benches throughout the gardens, no tables.
+Lunch tables & seating: There are a few benches throughout the gardens, but no tables.